Pyxbi/CopeInsight/README.md

 - Private Portfolio View: Users query the bot in a direct message to see the portfolio, preventing spam in the main channel.

-- Admin-Only Controls: Only the designated channel admin can execute trade management commands.
+- Admin-Only Controls: Only the designated channel admin can execute trade management commands

 - Persistent Storage: Uses an SQLite database to remember all trades, so no data is lost if the bot restarts.